d12frosted/elpa-mirror/stable-melpa/elisp-autofmt-readme.txt

 (elisp-autofmt-buffer) ; Auto-format the current buffer.

-You may also use the minor mode `elisp-autofmt-mode' which enables formatting the buffer on safe.
+You may also use the minor mode `elisp-autofmt-mode' which enables formatting the buffer on save.